notahat/machinist/README.markdown

     end

+### Named Blueprints

+Named blueprints let you define variations on an object.
+For example, suppose some of your Users are administrators:

+    User.blueprint do
+      name  { "User #{sn}" }
+      email { "user-#{sn}@example.com" }
+    end

+    User.blueprint(:admin) do
+      name  { "Admin User #{sn}" }
+      admin { true }
+    end

+Calling:

+    User.make!(:admin)

+will use the `:admin` blueprint.

+Named blueprints call the default blueprint to set any attributes not specifically provided, so in this example the `email` attribute will still be generated even for an admin user.

+You must define a default blueprint for any class that has a named blueprint, even if the default blueprint is empty.

 ### Blueprints on Plain Old Ruby Objects

 Machinist also works with plain old Ruby objects.
 Let's say you have a class like: